This is a review of the best badminton rackets for beginners.

 - Yonex from Japan, probably the most popular badminton racket brand in the world.
 Their rackets are used by many world-class players.

-- Li-Ning from China, founded by Chinese ex-Gymnastics world champion Li Ning by 1990, is a relatively new badminton racket brand and yet very popular in the world’s top-class player
+- Li-Ning from China, founded by Chinese ex-Gymnastics world champion Li Ning by 1990, is a relatively new badminton racket brand and yet very popular in the world’s top-class badminton player.

 - Victor from Taiwan since 1968.
 Now their products are sold to over 60 countries in the world.